moonrepo/starbase/README.md

   - Example: cleanup temporary files

-The startup phase processes systems serially in the main thread, as the order of initializations must be deterministic, and running in parallel may cause race conditions or unwanted side effects.
+The startup phase processes systems serially in the main thread, as the order of initializations must be deterministic, and running in parallel may cause race conditions or unwanted side-effects.

 The other 3 phases process systems concurrently by spawning a new thread for each system.
 Active systems are constrained using a semaphore and available CPU count.
-If a system fails, the application will abort and subsequent systems will not run.
+If a system fails, the application will abort and subsequent systems will not run (excluding shutdown systems).

 ## Systems

 Systems are async functions that implement the `System` trait, are added to an application phase, and are processed (only once) during the applications run cycle.
-Each system receives each [component type](#components) as a distinct parameter.
+Systems receive each [component type](#components) as a distinct parameter.

-> Systems are heavily based on the S in ECS that Bevy and other game engines utilize.
+> Systems are loosely based on the S in ECS that Bevy and other game engines utilize.
 The major
-> difference is that our systems are async only, and do not require the entity (E) or component (C)
+> difference is that our systems are async only, run once, and do not require the entity (E) or
-> parts.
+> component (C) parts.

 ```rust
 use starship::{States, Resources, Emitters, SystemResult};